Get help understanding the plays, novels, poetry and short stories most read by students.

 A catalog of items held by libraries in Illinois.
 Search the holdings of libraries in Chicago, Chicago and the surrounding suburbs, or all of Illinois.

-Articles from Illinois newspapers including the Chicago Defender, Chicago Tribune, Daily Herald (Arlington Heights), La Raza, Pantagraph (Bloomington) and State Journal Register (Springfield), plus selected coverage of other regional sources.
+Articles from Illinois newspapers including the Chicago Defender, Chicago Tribune, Crain's Chicago Business, Daily Herald (Arlington Heights), La Raza, News Gazette (Champaign), and Pantagraph (Bloomington).

 Find overviews, including history, current conditions and leading firms, for over a thousand industries from The Encyclopedia of American Industries, The Encyclopedia of Emerging Industries and The Encyclopedia of Global Industries.